cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

               ${spec.optionValues.filter(v, v.name == "thanos.query.grpc.host")[0].value}
 ```

-Merging only makes sense for lists, so a `value` that is not a list next to a `valueFrom.ref` is rejected.
+A single value counts as a list with one entry, so the result is always a list.
 An `expression` on the same option is resolved first and merged the same way, which is how an entry built from the cluster ends up next to the entries read from other Plugins.
+An entry both the value and the reference hold is kept once, where it first shows up.

 ### CEL Expression Syntax for References
 The expression field in valueFrom.ref supports multiple syntax styles: